-My main areas of interest are employee well-being, gender in the workplace, and social psychology perspectives within organisational settings (e.g., stereotyping).
-For more specific examples, please see list of selected publications below.
+My main areas of research interest are employee well-being, diversity in the workplace, and social psychology perspectives within organisational settings (e.g., stereotyping).
+I am particularly interested in examining joint effects of surface-level (demographic) diversity and deep-level (psychological) diversity.
+For more specific examples, please see list of selected publications further down this page.

 Wolfram, Hans-Joachim, Linton, Kenisha and Mcduff, Nona (2018) Ethnic harassment, ethnic identity centrality, and well-being.
 Journal of Racial and Ethnic Health Disparities, 5(5), pp. 1118-1130.
 ISSN (print) 2197-3792